 Section 3. - Intergovernmental relations.

-The Town may exercise any of its powers or perform any of its functions and may participate in the financing thereof, jointly or in cooperation, by contract or otherwise, with any one or more states, civil divisions or agencies thereof, or the United States or any agency thereof.
+The Town may exercise any of its powers or perform any of its functions and may participate in the financing thereof, jointly or in cooperation, by contract or otherwise, with any one or more states, civil divisions or agencies thereof, federally recognized tribal nations, or the United States or any agency thereof.

 ARTICLE II: WARDS AND BOUNDARIES